AVEVA/CONNECT-data-services-developer-docs/content/developer-guide/data-views-dev/secure-data-views/securing-data-views.md

 | Update access control | `ManageAccessControl` |

 ## Data access control
-The access control rights of each data item, such as a [stream](xref:sdsStreams) or [asset](xref:asset-and-asset-types-dev-guide), apply globally within AVEVA Data Hub, including within data views.
+The access control rights of each data item, such as a [stream](xref:sdsStreams) or [asset](xref:asset-and-asset-types-dev-guide), apply globally within CONNECT data services, including within data views.
 When a data view [resolves](xref:ResolvedDataView) per-user, each [`Query`](xref:DataViewsQueries) is executed with the user's own permissions, honoring the access control configured for each data item.
 Read access to a data view does not affect the user's read access to (or even the visibility of) any streams or assets.

 When you inspect the _data items_ that resolve for a data view, you see only the data items that you have `Read` access to.